-Variable blocks can be copied and pasted into another project.
+The variable blocks can be copied and pasted into another project.

-To copy a variable block, select it in the workspace and use the toolbar icon \Box or the item Copy in the block context menu.
+To copy a variable block, select it in the workspace and use the toolbar icon $\Box$ or the item Copy in the block context menu.

-To paste a variable block into another project, open it in the second ALP instance and use the toolbar icon \Box or the item Paste in the workspace context menu.
+To paste a variable block into another project, open it in the second ALP instance and use the toolbar icon th or the item Paste in the workspace context menu.